OpenCTI-Platform/docs/docs/administration/audit/triggers.md

 - Notification target: user interface or email,
 - Recipients: the recipient of the notification,
-- Filters: a set of filters to get only events that really interested you.
+- Filters: a set of filters to get only events that really interest you.

 ## Event structure